Consensys/quorum/docs/Permissioning/Usage.md

   status: 2
 }
 ```
-The above account now can perform all activities that can be performed by a network admin account and participate in approval process for any actions at network level
+The above account can now perform all activities allowable by a network admin account and can participate in the approval process for any actions at network level.